JetBrains/lincheck/docs/topics/sequential-specification.md

 [//]: # (title: Sequential specification)

-### Sequential specification

 To be sure that the algorithm provides correct sequential behavior, you can define its _sequential specification_ by writing a straightforward sequential implementation of the testing data structure.

-> This feature also allows writing a single test instead of writing sequential and concurrent tests separately.
+> This feature also allows you to write a single test instead of two separate sequential and concurrent tests.
 >
 {type="tip"}

 To provide a sequential specification of the algorithm for verification:

 1. Implement a sequential version of all the testing methods.
-2. Pass the class with sequential implementation to the `sequentialSpecification` option:
+2. Pass the class with sequential implementation to the `sequentialSpecification()` option:

    ```kotlin
    StressOptions().sequentialSpecification(SequentialQueue::class)
    ```

 For example, here is the test to check correctness of `j.u.c.ConcurrentLinkedQueue` from the Java standard library.

 ```kotlin
 import org.jetbrains.kotlinx.lincheck.*